 Accurate data is an incredibly important factor for businesses when it comes to selecting the right crowdfunding platform for their raise.
-It is good practice for a company exploring the mechanism of crowdfunding to raise investment to research which platforms can facilitate the most investment, as this is a barometer of a marketplace’s maturity and ability to convert interest into investment and ultimately, can have an impact on the success of a raise.
+It is good practice for a company considering crowdfunding to research which platform can facilitate the most investment, as this is a barometer of a marketplace’s maturity and ability to convert interest into investment.

 Although every entrepreneur wants to make a fully informed decision based on accurate facts and figures, data can be confusing.
-Entrepreneurs have rightly been raising questions on performance figures recently quoted by some crowdfunding platforms, so, once again, we attempt to demystify the data to clear up the confusion around some industry data in our series of blogs covering the metrics that matter.
+Entrepreneurs have rightly raised questions about performance figures recently quoted by some crowdfunding platforms, so, once again, we attempt to demystify the data to clear up the confusion around some industry data in our series of blogs covering the metrics that matter.

 Beauhurst is an independent research company that periodically publish data on the UK equity investment market, which includes crowdfunding.
 In our view, Beauhurst present the clearest picture of the equity crowdfunding market and, as an independent source of data, there is no bias to any one platform.
 You can read their latest report covering the first half of 2018 here, with the focus on crowdfunding is towards the end of the report.